Become a member of our artist stakeholder group

 I’m in!
 How do I sign up?

-Please follow the link below to The Vale’s Artist Stakeholder Group sign up form.
-This will allow you to input your details.
+Please follow the link below to the sign up form which will allow you to input your details.

-We will then contact you to arrange the first full stakeholders meeting and update you on our plans.
+We will then be in touch to update you on our plans.

 * Why we collect monitoring information:

 Global Grooves works to improve the lives of others through our workshops, events and our visionary arts programmes.
 We are committed to sharing our art and practice with as many people as possible from as many different backgrounds as possible without discrimination.
 We need to start anonymously recording and monitoring the social characteristics of the people who we work with, for our selves and our funders (Arts Council England).
 This includes people on long-term contracts; freelance artists and artisans; volunteers; stakeholder groups; or our board.
 The main purpose of monitoring is to provide evidence, as part of a range of tools to tackle discrimination and ensure fair treatment in line with The Equality Act 2010, which applies to all public bodies, employers etc. We support the Art’s Council’s Creative Case for Diversity which notes that a diverse workforce is significant factor in promoting and cultivating excellent art for many and monitoring is one way of doing this.